Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \begin{lemma} For each $k \le l \le m$ the transition matrix of the composition $f^k_m = f^l_m \circ f^k_l$ equals the product of the transition matrices of $f^l_m$ and $f^k_l$.
 That is, $M\!f^k_m \, = \, M\!f^l_m \,\, M\!f^k_l$. \end{lemma}

-We now specialize our discussion of transition matrices to the case of a fold axis for some $\phi \in \Out(\Gamma;\A)$, as denoted as in Definition~\ref{DefFoldAxes}.
+\subparagraph{Transition matrices along a fold axis.} Consider now a fold axis for some $\phi \in \Out(\Gamma;\A)$ as denoted as in Definition~\ref{DefFoldAxes}.
 We may choose enumerated edge orbit representatives for each free splitting $T_l$ along the fold axis, subject to the following constraint: \begin{description} \item[Edge Orbit Periodicity:] Each simplicial isomorphism $h^{l}_{l-dp} \from T_l \mapsto T_{l-p}$ maps each edge orbit representative to an edge orbit representative, preserving enumeration. \end{description} This criterion is met by first choosing enumerated edge orbit representatives arbitrarily for each of $T_0,\ldots,T_{p-1}$, and then for each $l$ outside that range, letting $l = qp+r$ with $q \in \Z$ and $r \in \{0,\ldots,p-1\}$, using $h^l_r \from T_l \to T_r$ pull back the enumerated edge orbit representatives from $T_r$ to $T_l$.
 Having chosen such representatives, the transition matrices along the fold axis are now defined.
 We may also use the enumerated orbit representative $\{e_i\}$ of $T_l$ to define the transition matrix $MF_l$ of the first return map $F_l \from T_l \to T_l$, whose entries are $M_{ij} F_l = \<F_l(e_j), \Gamma \cdot e_i\>$; note that if the enumeration indices are permuted then $MF_l$ is changed by conjugation with the associated permutation matrix.

 The following is a quick consequence of these definitions:

 \begin{lemma} Given a fold axis for $\phi \in \Out(\Gamma;\A)$ with enumerated orbit representatives satisfying \emph{Edge Orbit Periodicity}, we have the equations of transition matrixes $MF_l = M f^l_{l+p}$ for any $l \in \Z$.
 Furthermore, for any $d \ge 1$, we have $(MF_l)^d = M f^l_{l+dp}$. \end{lemma}